bearflare20/ninja-script-roblox/index.md

 # Loadstrings
 The start of these *edited* scripts.
 ## Loadstring: universalhitboxbigger.lua
 Makes everybody's hit boxes bigger.
-Bonds are W to enable and P to disable.
+Binds are W to enable and P to disable.
 ```lua
 --[[
 _________          _______  _        _          ______   _______  _______  _______